Hector Herrera starred as Porto eliminated BATE from the Champions League.

-That sparked the Portuguese outfit into action and they were soon two goals to the good as Martinez swept his sixth goal of this season's competition home before substitute Tello netted a late third.
+That sparked the Portuguese outfit into action and it was soon two goals to the good, as Jackson Martinez swept his sixth goal of this season's competition home before substitute Cristian Tello netted a late third.

-Barcelona loanee Tello's effort left BATE further red faced as they claimed a share of an unwanted Champions League record.
+Barcelona loanee Tello's effort left BATE further red faced as it claimed a share of an unwanted Champions League record.

-BATE have now conceded 22 goals in their five Group H games this season - equalling the record shared by Dinamo Zagreb and Nordsjaelland, with Athletic Bilbao to come in their final game.
+BATE now has conceded 22 goals in its five Group H games this season - matching the record shared by Dinamo Zagreb and Nordsjaelland, with Athletic Bilbao to come in their final game.

-The 2004 champions, meanwhile, look in good form and could need just a point when Shakhtar Donetsk visit the Estadio Dragao on matchday six to guarantee top spot and potentially avoid some of Europe's elite in the last 16.
+The 2004 champion Porto, meanwhile, looks in good form and could need just a point when Shakhtar Donetsk visit the Estadio Dragao on matchday six to guarantee top spot and potentially avoid some of Europe's elite in the last 16.

-BATE came into the match needing three points in order to keep their slim hopes of progression alive but rarely looked capable of getting through the visiting defence in a lacklustre opening to the contest.
+BATE came into the match needing three points in order to keep its slim hopes of progression alive but rarely looked capable of getting through the visiting defense in a lackluster opening to the contest.